How To Stop Over Eating

 Questions

-Addressing common clinical and logistical questions regarding OSFED and disordered eating treatment.
+Addressing common clinical and logistical questions regarding binge eating disorder treatment.

 Do I need a GP referral to start treatment?

-No, you do not need a referral to book your Initial Consultation.
-You can access specialist support immediately.
-However, if you wish to claim Medicare rebates, you will eventually need an Eating Disorder Management Plan (EDP) from your GP.
-We can guide you through this process during our first session.
+No, you do not need a referral to book your initial consultation.
+You can access binge eating support immediately.
+However, if you wish to claim Medicare rebates, you will need an Eating Disorder Management Plan (EDP) from your GP.
+We can guide you through this process during your first session.

-Under an Eating Disorder Management Plan (EDP), eligible patients diagnosed with OSFED can access up to 20 rebated sessions per calendar year with a specialist dietitian.
-We use HICAPS and Medicare Easyclaim to process your rebate instantly after your session, ensuring the funds are back in your account within 24-48 hours.
+Under an Eating Disorder Management Plan (EDP), eligible patients can access up to 20 rebated sessions per calendar year with an accredited dietitian.
+We use HICAPS and Medicare Easyclaim to process your rebate instantly after your session, with funds back in your account within 24–48 hours.

-How does a dietitian help with mixed disordered eating symptoms?
+How does a dietitian help with binge eating?

 Is your treatment weight-neutral?

-Absolutely.
-Clinical research shows that specialized telehealth for eating disorders is just as effective as in-person care.
-Telehealth offers the added benefit of being in your own environment, which often makes it easier to discuss difficult topics and implement food-based strategies directly in your home kitchen.
+Yes.
+Research shows that telehealth for eating disorders is just as effective as in-person care.
+Being in your own environment often makes it easier to discuss difficult topics and implement food-based strategies directly in your kitchen.

 Still have questions?